Skip to content

 Rainy day discoveries inside the castle

-It's fair to say that the October half term weather can be somewhat mixed, but what better place to take shelter than inside a castle?
+It's fair to say that the British weather, even in the summer months, can be somewhat mixed; But what better place to take shelter than inside a castle?
 And a very cosy castle it is, too.

 Can you hear the soud of the wind roaring in the chimneys in the Entrance Hall, Ship Room and Long Gallery?
 Can you see the needle turning on the Wind Indicator?
 Can you find a cosy spot to sit on the Long Gallery and peer out of the rain splattered Lutyens - designed windows until the rain passes?